openvinotoolkit/open_model_zoo/demos/interactive_face_detection_demo/cpp_gapi/README.md

 2. G-API pipeline gets a video/image/camera like a source, using the OpenCV VideoCapture.
 3. G-API pipeline performs inference on the Face Detection network.
 4. G-API pipeline runs post processing kernel.
-5. G-API pipeline performs four inferences, using the Age/Gender, Head Pose, Emotions, and Facial Landmarks detection networks if they are specified in the command line.
+5. G-API pipeline performs four inferences, using the Age/Gender, Head Pose, Emotions, Facial Landmarks detection and Anti-spoof detection networks if they are specified in the command line.
 6. The application displays the results.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with the `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvino.ai/latest/openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model.html#general-conversion-parameters).